 Programmers created the software that went on to become big businesses.
 Think of Facebook, Amazon, Paypal, Youtube, Google, Microsoft and much more.
-The value of the ability to write and understand programs goes beyond just a job in the IT department and equips them with the ability and skills to create big and wonderful things for the future.
+The value of the ability to write and understand programs goes beyond just a job in the IT department and equips them with the expertise and skills to create big and wonderful things for the future.

 3. Programming helps prepare our kids for the workplace of the future.

-Globally, countries such as the UK has introduced computer programming for kids as young as 5 in their main education curriculum.
+Globally, countries such as the UK has introduced computer programming for kids as young as 5 in their primary education curriculum.
 Across Europe, countries such as Denmark, Ireland and Poland among others have introduced Computer Programming into their mainstream curriculum.
 In the US, President Obama told the world that everyone should learn how to code and also became the first president to write a computer program.

-Closer to home in sunny Singapore, PM Lee in his launch of the Smart Nation program in November 2014 has further emphasized that “we must get our kids in schools exposed to IT, exposed to programming.”
+Closer to home in sunny Singapore, PM Lee in his launch of the Smart Nation program in November 2014 has further emphasised that “we must get our kids in schools exposed to IT, exposed to programming.”
 And that we must also “teach students how to create the technology of the future; teach them to code, to prototype and build things, to fail fast and learn quickly, to use the latest gadgets, the latest tools and be up with the latest technology.”.
 In one interview, he revealed that he once coded a Sudoku solver in C++, and has plans to learn Haskell (a functional programming language) at some point in the future.

 5. Programming is easy to pick up (and fun!)

 Programming for beginners has changed much since I first started programming with VBScript back in the days.
-In our beginner computer classes for kids, kids as young as 7 use visual block programming tools such as Scratch (developed by MIT Media Labs) or Google Blockly to create mini-games, animations or solve puzzles.
-Mini-games and animations are used as these are fun and interesting and in the process of creation, the kids will inherently pick up the computational thinking and logical thinking skills.
+In our beginner computer classes for kids, kids as young as seven use visual block programming tools such as Scratch (developed by MIT Media Labs) or Google Blockly to create mini-games, animations or solve puzzles.
+Mini-games and animations are used as these are fun and exciting and in the process of creation, the kids will inherently pick up the computational thinking and logical thinking skills.

 So, how do we start teaching our kids?